maksim-skoblilov/Tech-Task/README.md

 ### 4. Remove Image

-Remove a Docker image from the host by name or ID
+Remove a Docker image from the host by name or ID.

 ```bash
 remove-image <imageIdentifier>